BarriF13/Barri_CV/README.md

 ## <a name="about_me">About me</a>

-I am a passionate software developer with a background in graphic design.
+I am a full stack software developer, passionate for Front-end development with a background in graphic design.
 I have experience designing websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
 After mastering the basics, I then started learning to code to overcome the restrictions of the platforms.
 As soon as I started learning to code I found myself excited and engaged with it.
 So after 7 months of teaching myself to code, I decided to join Makers Academy to improve my knowledge and challenge myself.
 Now creating apps, debugging, finding solutions and stylings are my new tools.

 ## <a name="skills">Tech Skills</a>